wk8481/HTF-2024/README.md

 Your biggest enemy are *Geomagnetic Storms*, so you need to check the forecasts in advance.
 Luckily the *Space Weather Prediction Center (NOAA)* continuously monitors a whole set of data and compresses it into 1 simple file per day.
 Since we still need to learn how to interpret this file, we want to receive those from you and save them on the Mothership in order to study them.
-Use a [Lambda](https://aws.amazon.com/lambda/) function to go fetch the latest file on the *Space Weather Prediction Center FTP server*.
+Use a [Lambda](https://aws.amazon.com/lambda/) function to go fetch the latest file on the [Space Weather Prediction Center FTP server](ftp.swpc.noaa.gov/pub/forecasts/geomag_forecast).
 1 file per day will be enough.
 Find a way to save this file to the Motherships' [S3 Bucket](https://aws.amazon.com/pm/serv-s3/).